 Our principal shareholders, Nordic Biotech K/S, NBOF, BML Healthcare I, L.P. and NBFPI, as well as our EUR-denominated bridge loan lender, NBFPII, have entered into a Framework Agreement dated July 11, 2014.
 Our USD-denominated bridge loan lender, BVF Forward, entered into an adherence agreement pursuant to which it joined as party to the Framework Agreement on August 5, 2014.
 Morten Priskorn also entered into an adherence agreement pursuant to which he became party to the Framework Agreement on August 6, 2014.
-The Framework Agreement provides that, among others, the corporate actions described below shall occur prior to (or in connection with) the consummation of this offering:
+Pursuant to the Framework Agreement, the following corporate actions occurred prior to the consummation of this offering: